What is CBN and How Does It Differ from CBD?

 Many hemp-based CBD oils and products are labeled either broad spectrum or full spectrum.
 These categories of CBD products contain a variety of terpenes, flavonoids, and other cannabinoids, including CBN, to ensure the entourage effect – though the CBN content may be relatively small.

-Additionally, you could also cultivate personal strains of high-CBN cannabis by allowing home-grown herb to ripen beyond its usual freshness.
+Additionally, you could also cultivate personal strains of high-CBN cannabis by allowing home-grown herbs to ripen beyond its usual freshness.
 But only do so in states or areas where recreational or adult-use cannabis is legal, of course.